usethesource/rascal/src/org/rascalmpl/courses/Tutor/Markup/InlineMarkup/InlineMarkup.md

 #### Synopsis

-Markup directives used in input lines.
+Markup directives used in input text.

 #### Syntax